OrdinaryInfrastructure/Odin/README.md

 [![NuGet](https://img.shields.io/nuget/v/Odin.Logging.svg)](https://www.nuget.org/packages/Odin.Logging)            ![Nuget](https://img.shields.io/nuget/dt/Odin.Logging)

-Provides an **ILoggerWrapper<T>** that extends .NET's ILogger<T> with all the LogXXX(...) calls as provided by the .NET LoggerExtensions extension methods (and a few more), for simpler logging assertion verifications.
+Provides an **ILoggerWrapper of T** that extends .NET's ILogger of T with all the LogXXX(...) calls as provided by the .NET LoggerExtensions extension methods (and a few more), for simpler logging assertion verifications.

 [Read more...](Logging/)